-For ease of handling and to help avoid production issues, you must be certain to limit your digital image file names to no more than 24 characters.
-There are several reasons for this; for one thing, prints made on our Noritsu 32 digital photo printer, include back printing of your order number, file names and other data, but each line of text is limited to 24 characters.
+To help avoid production issues, it's best to limit your image file names to no more than 24 characters.
+Prints made on our Noritsu 32 digital photo printer include two rows of back printing with order number and file names and other data, but each line of text is limited to 24 characters.

-Another common issue if you are using a WINDOWS computer is to make certain that you DO NOT save your files in "My Photos" or any other directory located on the computer's desktop or in the "Documents" folder.
-Doing so causes un-necessarily long path identification information to be added to every filename in your event.
-Do avoid this problem, you should create a new folder in the root directory of your computer and label it "Digital Photos" or something similar that will help you identify the location of your image files.
-You can easily create a shortcut to put on your desktop for easy access to the files you will be saving there.
-Then, when you want to save new images, you simply create a new sub-folder for each event WITHIN your "Digital Photos" directory.
-Place the new images inside this event folder and the will result will be significantly shorter path/filenames for each image.
-This will greatly simplify assembling orders and will neatly organize all of your events.
+If you are using a WINDOWS computer, make certain that you DO NOT save your files in the "My Photos" or any other directory located on the computer's desktop folder.
+Instead, create a "new folder" in the root directory of your main drive and name it "Digital Photos" or something similar that will help you identify the location of your image files.
+Once the new folder is in place, you can easily create a shortcut of this directory on your desktop for easy access to the files.
+Then, when you want to save new images, create a new sub-folder named for each project WITHIN your "Digital Photos" directory.
+Place the new images inside this new folder and they will be far easier to locate.

-Finally, when using Presentation Gold or Preview Gallery to create orders or upload to an online Gallery, the files you upload MUST be located on a hard drive, NOT a DVD or CDR optical disk.
-Part of the upload process requires the image location and other information to be recorded on a database file that is created with the order, in the same directory that the files are located.
-This requires that the computer be able to write the file to the drive containing the images.
-In addition, orders received through Preview Gallery will require that the files be in the same location on the same computer that uploated the images to the gallery in the first place.
+Finally, when using Presentation Gold to create orders or upload to an online Gallery, the image files MUST be located on the hard drive, NOT a DVD or CD.
+The upload process requires the image location and other information to be recorded in a file that is created with the order that must be in the same directory that the files are located.
+This means that the computer be able to write that file to the drive containing the images.
+In addition, orders received through Preview Gallery will require that the files be in the same location on the same computer that uploaded the images to the gallery in the first place.